Arki Dikania Wisnu

-Arki Dikania Wisnu (born 15 March 1988), is an American-born Indonesian professional basketball player for the Indonesia Patriots of the Indonesian Basketball League.
-He is a member and captain of the Indonesia national basketball team.
-Known for his all-around game, Wisnu throughout his professional years has develop himself into one of the best and most popular player in Indonesia.
-He is a 3x IBL all-star, 2x NBL Indonesia champion, 3× IBL champion, ABL champion and was the league MVP in 2017.
-Arki brought his team to be champion for 6 times.
+Arki Dikania Wisnu (born March 15, 1988) is an American-born Indonesian professional basketball player for Dewa United Banten of the Indonesian Basketball League (IBL).
+He played college basketball for the Baruch Bearcats.

 Early career

-Wisnu was born in New York City, United States on March 15, 1988 to an Indonesian parents.
+Wisnu was born in New York City, United States on March 15, 1988, to an Indonesian parents.
 Wisnu played soccer and didn't start playing basketball until he was 12 years old and only after being influenced by his cousin to pick up the sport.
 With time, he continued to improve his game and eventually joined a tryout for his high school's varsity team, Newtown High School at Queens, New York.
 During his freshman year, he was in the school's junior varsity team and was promoted to the varsity team during his sophomore year.
 He was appointed to be the captain of the team for his Junior and Senior year.
 He had a career game of 28 points, 9 rebounds and 9 assists against Grover Cleveland High School and another career game with 19 points and 20 rebounds against Franklin K. Lane High School.

 College career

-Freshman Year (2006-07)
+Freshman year (2006–07)

 Wisnu was awarded a scholarship by Baruch College to play for their basketball team, the Bearcats in the National Collegiate Athletic Association's Division III.
 He immediately made an impact during his freshman year by averaging 6.2 points in 26 games while starting 4 of the games.
 Wisnu scored a career high 16 points against Farmingdale State College on February 12, 2007.
 He also had a career game of 13 points and 9 rebounds during his freshman season against the Brevard College from NCAA Division II.
 He ended the season by being selected as Baruch Men's Basketball Rookie of the Year.

-Sophomore Year & Red-shirt season (2007-09)
+Sophomore year & red-shirt season (2007–09)

 Wisnu returned for his sophomore year with Baruch college and had a dropped in his statistic.
 He only averaged 3.6 points in 22 games and 1 start.
-Wisnu decided to redshirt the 2008-09 season as he was at Indonesia for one and a half month for a tryout with his future professional team, Satria Muda Pertamina Jakarta whom was very impressed by Wisnu's versatility and skills.
-The owner, Erik Thohir even went as far as offering Wisnu a contract immediately in which he rejected as he wanted to finish his education first.
+Wisnu decided to redshirt the 2008–09 season as he was at Indonesia for one and a half month for a tryout with his future professional team, Satria Muda Pertamina Jakarta whom was very impressed by Wisnu's versatility and skills.
+The owner, Erick Thohir even went as far as offering Wisnu a contract immediately in which he rejected as he wanted to finish his education first.